netlify-marco/auto-annotated-portfolio/content/pages/index.md

     title: Experiences through the technical assessment
     subtitle: ''
     text: >
-      1\.
-Talk about how you made your site and why you chose the tools you did.
+      1. Talk about how you made your site and why you chose the tools you did.
-      Briefly explain one challenge you experienced in setting up this site and how you overcame it.Tools used:- VS Code- Ubuntu Desktop 24.04- Github and git
+      Briefly explain one challenge you experienced in setting up this site and how you overcame it.

+      Tools used:

+      - VS Code- Ubuntu Desktop 24.04

+      - Github and git

+      About the site

-      About the site- I made this site using the predefinied template auto-anotated-portfolio- I used VS Code and Ubuntu as these required the least amount of setup and I am already familiar with these tools.
+      - I made this site using the predefinied template auto-anotated-portfolio

+      - I used VS Code and Ubuntu as these required the least amount of setup and I am already familiar with these tools.

-      2\.
-What did you think of our service during the time you used it?
+      2. What did you think of our service during the time you used it?
 Provide some constructive criticism or some features that impressed you.- The simplicity of deploying a site to the platform is a major plus.- It was easier to deploy a new site than setting up a temporary github account